 Do you only work with married couples?

 Not always.
 A lot of men, particularly American or Russian businessmen, like to have escorts as kept women here in London, and then want to check up on them when they're not with them.
-We had one American client who had more money than sense – he showered young girls with gifts.
-He was in his early forties and started dating an escort in her early twenties.
+We had one American client who had more money than sense—he showered young girls with gifts.
+He was in his early 40s and started dating an escort in her early 20s.
 He'd persuaded her to give up her job and promised to pay her rent.
-Meanwhile, he wanted us to check out her online escort profile and see if she was still working... so my colleague posed as a client.
+Meanwhile, he wanted us to check out her online escort profile and see if she was still working… So my colleague posed as a client.

 TRENDING ON MOTHERBOARD: Watch Scientists Unroll a Tumour Like a Roll of Toilet Paper